eclab/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 - Some data streams consists of all messages, and are not filtered by channel.
 A stream of this kind typically goes to a **polyphonic module**, which has been set up to listen to one or more channels and play several voices as in response to notes on those channels.
 Polyphonic modules can do what they like with this data: they could respond polyphonically to multiple notes on the same channel; or to one note per channel; or whatever they liked.

   It is also reasonable for a polyphonic module to have multiple **IN** sockets, each responding to MIDI data on a single channel, but different channels per socket.
 This is essentially like having multiple single voice modules in one package.

+  One very common scenario would be polyphonic notes arriving on a single channel.
+It's reasonable to create a MIDI Distributor module which breaks those notes up and sends them to different outputs for separate downstream voice chains.

 ### Distributor MPE Suggestions